Forms of Evil and Demon Spirits in Hindu Mythology

-In southern India devil worship is more religiously practiced as compared to the North.
-Demonophobia is a common ceremony for the dead, prevalent all over the south.
-The main reason for this could be the dominance of Saivism on a wide scale or that during southern invasion the Dravidian and when they met with the aboriginal tribes.
+In southern India, devil worship is more religiously practiced as compared to the North India.
+The main reason for this could be the dominance of Shaivism on a wide scale or that during southern invasion, when the Dravidian met with the aboriginal tribes.
 These tribes appeared to them as if resembling those of the demons.
-As the Aryans advanced their energized imagination, they converted these powerful enemies into supernatural giants and veritable demons called Rakshas.
-With the passing days, Aryans, Dravidians and indigenous mixed together the dread of demons and generated many more customs to keep away these demons.
-The lower castes called the Shanars are so scared of the South, that they made a rule never face the doors of their houses towards the South, or else the Evil spirits may enter their houses from that side.
+As the Aryans advanced their energized imagination, they converted these powerful enemies into supernatural giants and veritable demons called ‘Rakshasa’.
+With the passing days, Aryans, Dravidians and indigenous mixed together, the fear of demons and generated many more customs to keep away these demons.

 Every form of superstitious fear of evil spirits, ghosts and roguish ugly demons play an important role in their day-to-day lives.
 Therefore, devil worship and propitiation still prevails among the villagers.